jnnkrdb/configurj/README.md

 configurj.jnnkrdb.de/avoid: "namespace-1;namespace-2"
 ```
 This annotation is a collection of the namespaces, that the object should avoid additionally to the global avoids
 from the settings.json.
 Seperate the namespaces with ";".
+Use "*", to avoid all existing namespaces.

 ```yaml
 configurj.jnnkrdb.de/match: "namespace-3;namespace-4"
 ```
 This annotation is a collection of the namespaces, that the object should match without the global avoids
 from the settings.json.
 Seperate the namespaces with ";".
+Use "*", to match all existing namespaces.

 ### Replica Annotations